 Registration will take place in lessons every morning and in tutorial/assembly in the afternoon.
-Assembly is done once a week and we have themes for pupils and teachers (see attached assembly programme).
+Assembly is done once a week and we have themes for pupils and teachers.
 After the assembly, pupils and staff pray together.
-The order may change dpendent on prayer timings.
+The order may change dependent on prayer timings.